Jtshaffer/SF_Eel_Pop_Estimate/README.md

 # Eel River salmonid monitoring

-## This script has been developed to streamline and standardize the estimation of salmon passage estimates on the North Coast.
+### This script has been developed to streamline and standardize the estimation of salmon populations using DIDSON data.
-## For the fully functional script open and then run the Pop_Est.R script.
+### For the fully functional script open and download the contents of the download folder and then run the Pop_Est.R script.